-Things to do in Easter Island
+Things to Do in Ecuador

 Ecuador is home to the some of the world’s richest biodiversity and most exotic wildlife, but there are plenty more things to do in Ecuador than just admiring its natural wonders.
 Discover the country’s dramatic landscapes with a hike up the Cotopaxi Mountain or explore the tranquil beauty and clear blue waters of the Galapagos Islands with a surf and yoga safari.
 From adventure to relaxation, Ecuador certainly has something for everyone.